Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Introduction

 \section{Introduction}

-In classical linear models, bootstrap methods have been developed for several decades under either homoscedastic or heteroscedastic error assumptions. \cite{free81} first studied residual and paired bootstrap methods for approximating the sampling distribution of the least square estimator in multiple linear regression models.
+In classical linear models, bootstrap methods have been developed for several decades under either homoscedastic or heteroscedastic error assumptions.
+Residual and paired bootstrap methods were originally studied by \cite{free81} for approximating the distribution of the least square estimator in multiple linear regression models.
 These bootstraps are intended, respectively, for handling homoscedastic or heteroscedastic error cases.
-Both bootstrap methods have been investigated in other contexts as well, such as nonparametric \citep{HM91} or high-dimensional \citep{DBZ17} regression problems.

-In a functional linear regression model (FLRM), bootstrap inference is likewise valuable but also more complicated due to the infinite dimensionality of the underlying function space.
-A main issue with functional regressors is that a truncation bias arises in estimators of the conditional mean, because of the infinite dimensional regressor and slope function involved, which imposes challenges for even central limit theorems \citep{CMS07, YDN23RB}.
-Existing works on both the central limit theorem (CLT) and (residual/wild) bootstrap for functional linear regression models (FLRMs) have focused exclusively on homogeneous error variance models \citep{GM11, YDN23RB}, while either avoiding or accommodating this bias issue.
-In fact, beyond homoscedasticity assumptions, more stringent conditions of independence between regressors and errors are also commonly imposed in FLRM literature \citep{cai:12} and especially for hypothesis testing \citep{CFMS03, CGS04, HMV13, lei14,LL22}.
+Both bootstraps have been investigated in other contexts as well, such as nonparametric \citep{HM91} or high-dimensional \citep{DBZ17} regression problems.
+In a functional linear regression model (FLRM), bootstrap inference is likewise valuable but also complicated due to the infinite dimensionality of the underlying function space.
+A main issue with functional regressors is that a truncation bias arises in estimators of the conditional mean, due to the infinite dimensional regressors and slope functions involved, which imposes challenges for even central limit theorems \citep{CMS07, YDN23RB}.
+Existing works on both the central limit theorem (CLT) and (residual/wild) bootstrap for functional linear regression models (FLRMs) have focused exclusively on homogeneous error variance models \citep{GM11, YDN23RB}, while either avoiding or accommodating bias issues.
+In fact, beyond homoscedasticity, more stringent conditions of independence between regressors and errors are also commonly imposed in FLRM literature \citep{CH06, cai:12, HH07} and especially for hypothesis testing \citep{CFMS03, CGS04, HMV13, lei14,LL22}.
 However, heteroscedastic error variances are commonly observed in practice.

-For illustration, \autoref{fig_rda_cw_estSD} shows the estimated standard deviations of residuals from an FLRM fit to a Canadian weather dataset (cf.~\autoref{sec5}) over different geographical regions.
+For illustration, \autoref{fig_rda_cw_estSD} shows the estimated standard deviations of residuals from a FLRM fit to a Canadian weather dataset (cf.~\autoref{sec5}) over different geographical regions.
 Each regressor curve represents averaged daily temperatures measured at a different location contained in one of the four regions in Canada: Atlantic, Continental, Pacific, and Arctic regions, where the associated response is the total annual precipitation on the log scale.
 As variances appear to differ across regions, it seems natural here to avoid homoscedastic error models.